AdobeDocs/campaign-web.en/help/v8/workflows/activities/about-activities.md

 overview: what they're used for which use case you can perform with them

-list available activites + short description + ref to section -->
+list available activities + short description + ref to section -->